Mazagran (drink)

-Mazagran (also called café mazagran, formerly spelled masagran) is a cold, sweetened coffee drink that originated in Algeria.
+Mazagran (also called café mazagran, formerly spelt masagran) is a cold, sweetened coffee drink that originated in Algeria.
 Portuguese versions may use espresso, lemon, mint and rum, and Austrian versions are served with an ice cube and include rum.
 Sometimes a fast version is achieved by pouring a previously sweetened espresso in a cup with ice cubes and a slice of lemon.
 Mazagran has been described as "the original iced coffee".